BUStools/BUStools.github.io/manual.md

 ~~~
 Usage: bustools count [options] sorted-bus-files

 Options:
 -o, --output          File for corrected bus output
 -g, --genemap         File for mapping transcripts to genes
 -e, --ecmap           File for mapping equivalence classes to transcripts
 -t, --txnames         File with names of transcripts
     --genecounts      Aggregate counts to genes only
+    --em              Estimate gene abundances using EM algorithm
 -m, --multimapping    Include bus records that pseudoalign to multiple genes
 ~~~